 I’ve lost count of how many times I’ve visited (and written about) the dreaming spires of Oxford and the honey-coloured Cotswolds.
-They are both parts of the UK that I never tire of – especially during the springtime.
+They are both parts of the UK that I never tire of, especially during the springtime.

 Of course, Oxford needs no introduction: a giant of the academic world, this city overflows with historic colleges, winding spires and a Harry Potter-inspired backdrop.
 It’s an ideal place to spend a spring weekend, particularly when Christ Church Meadows burst alive with swaying daffodils.

 Of course, no trip to Oxford would be complete without admiring the very locations that featured in the Harry Potter films.
-Christ Church Dining Hall is almost surreally impressive, as is the Duke Humfrey’s Library (where Harry and Hermione spent so many hours studying).
+Christ Church Dining Hall is almost surreally impressive, as is the Duke Humfrey’s Library (where Harry and Hermione spent many hours studying).
 Christ Church College charges £8 for entry during the springtime, whilst entry to the Bodleian Library (where you’ll find the Duke Humfrey’s Library) costs £6 for a 30 minute tour.

 Lastly, be sure to enjoy High Tea at Oxford’s eccentric The Grand Cafe.

-Yet, head away from the Cultural Quarter and towards the city’s historic Albert Docks, and you’ll sense the atmosphere changing.
+Head away from the Cultural Quarter and towards the city’s historic Albert Docks, and you’ll find the atmosphere changes again.
 Towering former dock buildings – now housing the likes of the Tate Liverpool and busy restaurants – suddenly appear; the largest gathering of Grade 1 listed buildings in the country.

 Further away lies the city’s equally handsome Georgian Quarter, an area that’s regularly used in films to replicate the streets of 1920s New York.
-Littered with bistros and cafes – bunting criss-crossing the streets – this is not only a lovely area in which to wile away a lunchtime, but to stay.
+Littered with bistros and cafes, this is not only a lovely area to wile away a lunchtime, but to stay.